YiyangZhang0201/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Yiyang Zhang is currently pursuing a Ph.D. in Finance at Scheller College of Business, Georgia Institute of Technology.
-Before this, he obtained two master's degrees from the University of Michigan, specializing in Quantitative Finance & Risk Management and Applied Statistics.
-His research interests lie in asset pricing, and he also has a keen interest in quantitative trading in stock and futures markets, option pricing, machine learning and deep learning techniques, and statistical modeling.
+Yiyang Zhang is a Fourth-year Ph.D. candidate in Finance at the Scheller College of Business, Georgia Institute of Technology, advised by Dr. Alex Hsu and Dr. Xindi He.
+His research lies at the intersection of empirical asset pricing and the options market, with a particular focus on the activities of institutional investors and on behavioral mechanisms that shape asset prices.

+Prior to Georgia Tech, Yiyang earned two master's degrees from the University of Michigan — an M.S. in Applied Statistics and an M.F.E. in Quantitative Finance and Risk Management — both completed in 2023.
+He received his B.S. in Economics from Lingnan College, Sun Yat-sen University in 2020, where he was one of seven students awarded the International Mathematical Class Certification, graduating with honors.

-Yiyang completed his undergraduate studies in finance at Lingnan College, Sun Yat-sen University, and was one of seven individuals to earn the International Mathematical Class certification offered by the college in 2020.
-In addition to his academic pursuits, Yiyang was the captain of the college's table tennis team in 2018 and 2019, leading the team to its best performance in the last decade.
+Outside of research, Yiyang served as captain of the Lingnan College table tennis team in 2018 and 2019, leading the team to its strongest performance in history.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.